TezBaydu/Milestone-Project-1-Band/README.md

 - Design with menu placing in the same position.
     * A Band logo which leads the user back to 'Home' when clicked.
-    * Mobile versio to be a dropdown menu
+    * Mobile version to be a dropdown menu
 - Footer with links to social media, download/purchase options.
 - Consistent colours:
     * lightgoldenrodyellow